 “Over the last month or so, I feel like I look at the forwards and think they’re going to score goals.
 At the start of the season we didn’t really score more than one goal in a game but now, it’s a few games in a row where we’re back to scoring goals

 The 179th Manchester derby Gallery

-Browse through the must-see images from Saturday's victory at the Etihad Stadium.
+Browse through the must-see images from our Premier League victory at the Etihad Stadium.